parklab/xTea/README.md

 	The accompany scripts for re-produce the results in the paper could be found here: `https://github.com/parklab/xTea_paper`

 6. **Update log**
+	+ 10/13/23 Release the version for mosaic insertion calling from high-depth WGS.

 	+ 06/11/23 Add `gnrt_pipeline_local_chm13.py` for CHM13_v2.0 reference genome .